Is Nursing a Profession?

 Institutions of Higher Education

-A profession must have a clear educational pathway into the practice and a constantly growing body of knowledge within institutions of higher learning (Blais & Hayes, 2011).
-Currently, there are many pathways for nursing education, ranging from two year degree programs to bachelor to direct-entry masters and doctorate programs.
+A profession must have a clear educational pathway into the practice and a constantly growing body of knowledge within institutions of higher learning (Blais & Hayes, 2016).
+Currently, there are many pathways for nursing education, ranging from two-year degree programs to bachelor to direct-entry masters and doctorate programs.
 Regardless, programs at every level of study share the common pedagogical goal of providing students with the practical knowledge and theoretical basis to deliver safe and effective health care as integral members of the inter-professional healthcare team.
 Despite the variety of nursing programs and the range of advanced degrees they offer, all students have their basic professional nursing skills assessed by the National Council Licensure Exam (NCLEX).
-All students must pass the NCLEX before entering the workforce or progressing towards more advanced degrees; professional standards are clearly established and all prospective nurses are held to a uniform standard of proficiency.
-Successful completion of the NCLEX exam permits any RN to practice under the nursing practice act of an individual state regardless of the level of education attained, however, more and more healthcare institutions are choosing to give RN’s with a BSN priority in the hiring process.
+All students must pass the NCLEX before entering the workforce or progressing towards more advanced degrees; professional standards are clearly established, and all prospective nurses are held to a uniform standard of proficiency.
+Successful completion of the NCLEX exam permits any Register Nurse (RN) to practice under the nursing practice act of an individual state regardless of the level of education attained, however, more and more healthcare institutions are choosing to give RNs with a Bachelor of Science in Nursing (BSN) priority in the hiring process.
 This is another indication the BSN is progressing becoming the level of entry for nursing practice.

 The ability to determine one’s course of action is often identified as a characteristic of a profession.
 In the nursing work environment, this freedom could best be translated as empowerment.
 Zurmehly, Martin, and Fitzpatrick, in a 2009 study of nurses’ intent to leave the profession, found that having a sense of empowerment was the single-most significant factor in a nurse’s dedication to continue in nursing.
 The study concluded that improvements in nurse retention firmly required implementations specifically designed to increase the sense of nursing empowerment.
+Other studies found that nurses must feel empowered in the workplace (Mudallal, R. H., Othman, W. M., & Al Hassan, N. F. (2017).
 Clearly, at least internally, nurses see themselves as professionals.

 While the Zurmehly et al. (2009) study focused only on registered nurses, it is also of note that even advanced practice nurses have varying levels of freedom or autonomy in their practices.
 For instance, nurse practitioners in some states must practice under the supervision of a physician and have a collaborative practice agreement on file with their respective state board of nursing.
+According to Peacock, Hernandez (2020), nurse practitioners should practice to full scope of their advanced education level.
 While this is not the case in all states, until freedom of action is uniformly applied to all nurses according to their educational preparation, it can be argued nursing lacks the full range of freedom of practice to be considered as a profession.

 Code of Ethics